-Please note: funding applications for the academic year 21/22 have now closed.
-We are currently taking applications for courses starting from September 22 onwards.
-To be added to the waiting list, please complete the application process detailed below.
+Please note: there is currently no funding remaining for the academic year 21/22, to be added to the waiting list and to be notified of the next funding release please complete the application process detailed below.

 A Guide to Applying for HEE funding for training (South Yorkshire & Bassetlaw area)

 Health Education England North East & Yorkshire (HEE NEY) provides Workforce Development Funding and Prescribing Funding to post-registration healthcare professionals (excluding doctors and dentists) to access a wide range of professional healthcare education.
 This was previously named SSPRD (Specialist Skills & Post Registration) funding.